Exoneura robusta

 Exoneura robusta is a species of the primitively eusocial allodapine bee, belonging to the genus commonly referred to as "reed bees".
 Their common name derives from their use of the soft pith of dead fern fronds as a nesting material.
 They are native to southeastern Australia, living in both montane and heathland habitats.
 E. robusta do not have a fixed pattern of sociality, but rather they are capable of adapting their social strategy to different environments.
 While typically univoltine (producing one brood per season), populations living in warmer habitats (such as those in higher latitude heathlands) are capable of producing two broods per season.
-This leads to the incidence of sibling rearing and eusocial behavior.
-E. robusta lack strict morphological castes, thus allowing for their plastic social behavior and dominance hierarchies.
+This leads to the incidence of sibling rearing and eusocial behaviour.
+E. robusta lack strict morphological castes, thus allowing for their plastic social behaviour and dominance hierarchies.

 Taxonomy and phylogeny

 Exoneura robusta is a species of Australian allodapine bee.
 American zoologist Theodore Dru Alison Cockerell first described E. robusta in 1922.
 It belongs in Apidae family within the order Hymenoptera, which consists of ants, wasps, sawflies, and bees.
 The species was initially classified as the montane population of Exoneura bicolor, but was more recently reclassified as E. robusta.
 Bees in the genus Exoneura are commonly referred to as "reed bees", due to the substrate in which they build their nests.